ObjectiveSpy08/MattermostDeploymentAnsible/README.md

 ## Aim

-To idempotently automate the installation and configuration of a Mattermost server using Ansible.
+To idempotently automate the installation and configuration of a Mattermost server using Ansible and Baker.

 The code does the following: